kenatiod/MUT/Understanding Machine Understanding.md

 (The appendices provide additional context and background information related to the evaluation of machine understanding, covering topics such as the neuroscience of human cognition A1, the state-of-the-art in large language models A2, existing AI benchmarks A3, and philosophical perspectives on the nature of understanding A4.)

+### References for Chapter 3:

+Barsalou, L. W. (2008).
+Grounded cognition.
+Annual Review of Psychology, 59, 617-645.

+Bergen, B. K. (2012).
+Louder than words: The new science of how the mind makes meaning.
+Basic Books.

+Chi, M. T., De Leeuw, N., Chiu, M. H., & LaVancher, C. (1994).
+Eliciting self-explanations improves understanding.
+Cognitive Science, 18(3), 439-477.

+Glenberg, A. M., & Robertson, D. A. (2000).
+Symbol grounding and meaning: A comparison of high-dimensional and embodied theories of meaning.
+Journal of Memory and Language, 43(3), 379-401.

+Harnad, S. (1990).
+The symbol grounding problem.
+Physica D: Nonlinear Phenomena, 42(1-3), 335-346.

+Huh, M., Cheung, B., Wang, T., & Isola, P. (2024).
+The Platonic Representation Hypothesis.
+In Proceedings of the 41st International Conference on Machine Learning (PMLR 235). arXiv preprint arXiv:2405.07987.

+Keller, H. (1903).
+The Story of My Life.
+New York: Doubleday, Page & Co.

+Landau, B. (1997).
+Language and experience in blind children: Retrospective and prospective.
+In V. Lewis & G. M. Collis (Eds.), Blindness and psychological development in young children (pp. 107-127).
+British Psychological Society.

+Marcus, G. (2018).
+Deep learning: A critical appraisal. arXiv preprint arXiv:1801.00631.

+Ryle, G. (1949).
+The concept of mind.
+London: Hutchinson.

+Searle, J. R. (1980).
+Minds, brains, and programs.
+Behavioral and Brain Sciences, 3(3), 417-424.

 ________________

 ## Chapter 4 -- The Multifaceted Understanding Test Tool